secretstartups/handbook/development/enablement/systems/geo/process.html.md

 Retrospectives are a [crucial component](https://www.retrium.com/blog/i-was-wrong-retrospectives-are-not-the-most-critical-part-of-agile-but-they-are-close) of the agile methodology.
 However, having a retro should not be about checking-off a mark in our agile todo list.
 The purpose of the retro is to learn and then take action that leads to a better place.
 We learn from our past actions and results and we use that knowledge to improve our future execution.

 At GitLab there is a general guideline to conduct [group retrospectives](/handbook/engineering/management/group-retrospectives/) and a process automation to run retrospectives [asynchronously](https://gitlab.com/gitlab-org/async-retrospectives).
-The Geo team however is working with a new process that combines elements of asynchronous work with the benefits of synchronous conversation and the increased level of engagement that these types of interactions bring.
+The Geo team however is working with a new process that combines elements of fully asynchronous work with the benefits of active conversation and the increased level of engagement that these types of interactions bring.

 The details of this process is documented in our [Geo Team Retrospectives](./retrospectives.html) page.